suffolklibraries/lgc/content/collections/events/its-not-over-yet-opening-303.md

   [https://www.303projects.com/about](https://www.303projects.com/about)
 updated_by: 5b72ad31-9613-4471-9564-e28d5005ecc0
-updated_at: 1645617743
+updated_at: 1645618140
 featured_image: 'Untitled-Exploding-Head-3,-2021.jpg'
-end_date: '2022-03-26 15:00'
+end_date: '2022-03-19 17:00'
 attendance_information: 'Open to all'
 booking_link: '#'
 ---
-“It’s Not Over Yet” is a double first solo exhibition of work by artist Duncan McAfee.
+Join artist Duncan McAffee as they present their work “It’s Not Over Yet”, a double first solo exhibition of work.